 Program Development Study Groups

 The S.C.
-Sea Grant Consortium (Consortium) funds students and their faculty mentors to join forces with Sea Grant Program Specialists to form research-student-specialist Study Groups.
-These groups conduct and complete integrated research and extension projects based on identified priorities.
+Sea Grant Consortium funds students and their faculty mentors to collaborate with Sea Grant Program Specialists to form research-student-specialist Study Groups.
+These groups conduct integrated research and extension projects based on identified priorities.

 Introduction and Background

-The Consortium uses novel approaches that examine ways to integrate science, outreach, management, and policy initiatives, focusing on issues related to the use, management, and conservation of the state’s coastal and marine resources.
-When funding is available and when there is a specific need for research and extension projects to enhance Consortium activities, proposals related to specific topics are invited from faculty/graduate/undergraduate student teams though a competitive proposal and internal review process.
-This will be announced through the publication of New Directed Study Group Guidelines.
+The Consortium uses novel approaches to integrate science, outreach, management, and policy initiatives that address issues related to the use, management, and conservation of the state’s coastal and marine resources.
+When a specific need for research and extension projects is identified to enhance Consortium activities, proposals are invited from faculty/student/specialist teams.
+Proposals are reviewed externally and the selected team will be awarded, $25,000-50,000, depending on the project.

-The faculty member and student(s) will form a Study Group with a Consortium Program Specialist to focus on the specific science and outreach needs of the Consortium to address the needs of our constituents.
-Applicants will be faculty/student teams from Consortium member institutions.
+The Study Group blends faculty members and students with a Consortium Program Specialist to focus on the specific science and outreach needs identified by the Consortium.
 Students will be recruited to partner with the faculty member and will engage a Consortium Program Specialist as a member of the Study Group before submitting their proposal.
-We encourage that projects become part of the student’s thesis, dissertation, honors thesis, or capstone paper, or serve as an earned-credit internship.
+We encourage that an awarded project become part of the student’s thesis, dissertation, honors thesis, or capstone paper, or serve as an earned-credit internship.

-Study Group projects address the needs for research and extension that the Consortium has determined to be a priority at the time.
-Faculty at the Consortium’s partner institutions will provide research guidance and expertise for students conducting the work, while the Consortium’s program specialists will serve to guide the overall projects, stakeholder engagement, and the application of results.
+Faculty at the Consortium’s member institutions will provide research guidance and expertise, while the Consortium’s program specialists will guide the project development, stakeholder engagement, and product outcomes.
 The Consortium considers only those efforts that address a listed priority in the Directed New Study Group Guidelines when those are released.

-Informal and formal engagement of targeted stakeholders (e.g., resource management entities, local communities, business and industry, etc.) in proposals and in the projects, if funded, is strongly encouraged.
+Informal and formal engagement of targeted stakeholders (e.g., resource management entities, local communities, business and industry, etc.) in proposals and in the funded projects is strongly encouraged.
 Project results should provide environmental, economic, and/or social benefits to an identified and engaged target constituency.
 In addition, principal investigators or students are encouraged to publish their findings in appropriate journals.
 Consortium staff can assist Study Groups in suggesting potential linkages with cooperators and stakeholders in the public and private sectors.

 Usually Study Group projects range from 6 to 18 months.
 The proposals are reviewed internally, and projects that are technically proficient and meet the needs of the Consortium will be reviewed for selection.